Instrumental Lessons with Pelican Music

 We offer lessons for drum kit from Year 2 onwards.
 We know that some children might be showing some real rhythm from the start, and itching to get started.
 However, just the sheer size of school drum kits means we have to wait a little longer before we can start teaching our budding drummers!

-A common misconception with drums is that you have to buy your child a drum kit straight away.
-YOU DON’T!
-We know that living in London, sometimes that’s not even an option, but certainly to start with all our teachers recommend getting a pair of sticks and a practice pad to practice all the different rhythms and techniques they start with.
-When you do want to get a kit, a great option is an electric kit, which can plug headphones in and also pack down nice and small.
+A common misconception with drums is that you'll need your own kit straight away.
+We know that living in London, sometimes that’s not an option.
+To start with, we recommend getting a pair of sticks and a practice pad to practice all the different rhythms and techniques they start with.
+When you do want to get a kit, a great option is an electric kit, which you can plug headphones into and also packs down nice and small.

 Singing